DIY MCP server vs Contextflo for teams

 What a DIY MCP setup looks like

-The standard pattern: each person installs an MCP server locally, configures it with a database connection string, and points their Claude or ChatGPT at it.
+The standard pattern: each person installs an MCP server locally, configures it with a database connection string, and points Claude or ChatGPT at it.

 Each laptop: AI tool -> local MCP server -> database

-Gap 1: Identity
+Gap 1: identity

-Gap 2: Permissions
+Gap 2: permissions

-Gap 3: Context
+Gap 3: context

 The connector hands the model your raw schema.
 Table names like usr_acct and columns like amt_net.
 The model guesses what they mean, and two people asking the same question get different guesses.

-The DIY answer here is a shared prompt document describing tables, metrics, and business rules.
-Then maintaining it through every schema change, and making sure all ten people use the same updated version in every conversation.
-This is the gap teams underestimate most, because it isn't visible until the wrong number shows up in a decision.
+The DIY answer is a shared prompt document describing tables, metrics and business rules — then maintaining it through every schema change, and making sure all ten people paste the same current version into every conversation.

-Gap 4: Audit trail
+Gap 4: audit trail

-Gap 5: Admin workflows
+Gap 5: admin workflows

-Someone joins: they need setup instructions, credentials, and the context doc.
+Someone joins: they need setup instructions, credentials and the context doc.
 Someone leaves: rotate the shared password everywhere.
 Schema changes: update every laptop's mental model.
 Database migration: every person edits their config.

 Side by side